RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

 owned by exactly one scheduler instance.

-Clustered scheduling helps to control the worst-case latencies in multi-processor systems, see *Brandenburg, BjÃ¶rn B.: Scheduling and Locking in Multiprocessor Real-Time Operating Systems.
+Clustered scheduling helps to control the worst-case latencies in multi-processor systems, see *Brandenburg, Bjorn B.: Scheduling and Locking in Multiprocessor Real-Time Operating Systems.
 PhD thesis, 2011.http://www.cs.unc.edu/~bbb/diss/brandenburg-diss.pdf*.
 The goal is to reduce the amount of shared state in the system and thus prevention of lock contention.
 Modern multi-processor systems tend to have several layers of data